 President Obama, in his initial statement to the nation, wisely declined to use the term "terrorism."
 Yet, within hours the White House was compelled, in part by media and political pressure, to apply the label.

 Anyone who sets off bombs in public, or shoots up a school room, is a terrorist.
 But since 9/11 we reserve the term for organized international enemies.
-Any use of the word triggers a specific and profound string of emotions and sets off political rhetoric.

 As it happened, the Boston bombing was followed by a strange case in which letters were sent to several lawmakers, including President Obama, containing a chemical that may have been the poison ricin.
 Rudy Giuliani, the New York mayor at the time of 9/11, was one of several who quickly stated publicly that the letters and the Boston bombing were most certainly linked.
 Even as Giuliani spewed his theory of widespread terrorism on Fox News, authorities were already confirming they had a suspect, a long-time writer of hate mail to elected officials.